Gman-Superfly/AKIRA/observability/TICKLING_THE_MANIFOLD.md

 │  └───────────────────────────┘                                        │
 │                                                                         │
-│  The high-entropy regions ARE the leader zones.                       │ │  This is ALREADY COMPUTED — just read it!                             │ │                                                                         │
-│  COST: Zero additional computation                                     │
+│  The high-entropy regions ARE the leader zones.                       │ │  This is ALREADY COMPUTED, just read it!                              │ │                                                                         │ │  COST: Zero additional computation                                     │
 │                                                                         │